AbangLZU/cam_lidar_calibration/README.md

 3. Choose a stand to hang the target in a way that it does not hold the board with significant protruding elements close to the board boundaries or corners.

 ![alt text](img/Experimental_area.png "Experimental Setup")

+> Improvement: You don't need to mount the chessboard with a stand.
+You can just take the board with your hand.

 ## Data Collection